GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 (.Sh

-); of which NAME,
+); of which Name

-SYNOPSIS, and DESCRIPTION are mandatory.
+and Description are mandatory.
+These

-The headers are discussed in
+headings are discussed in section

-into brackets.
-An ellipsis (‘...’) represents zero or more
+optional arguments.
+An ellipsis (‘...’) represents repetition

-additional arguments.
-Alternative values for a parameter are separated with
+parameter are separated with ‘|

 ‘|